LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-09-DTLeftJoins3.md

 5. Type into the "Library" field, ``datatables@1.10.21`` unless a later value is available.

 The files will be aquried through LibMan and delivered through a CDN(Conent Delivery Network) to your local system at which point they can be used locally, and offline.

 <img src="../images/DTLeftJoins3/Use_(LibMan)_to_install_DataTables.gif" class="image fit" alt="Use LibMan to install DT"/>

-### OPTION 2.2 Go to website to download and install files.
+### OPTION 2.2 Go to website to download and install files ###

 We can download the library from here to go [here to download the files.](https://datatables.net/download/) and leave the defaults.
 There should be steps on what to do.

-## Call database directly from Program or Startup
+## Call database directly from Program or Startup ##

 Now we will need to bypass our RecipeIngredient model to later bind our controller directly to the database using